MiffOttah/binstrings/README.md

 # MiffTheFox.BinString

-Byte arrays are commonplace in .NET code.
+Byte arrays are commonplace in .NET code for repersenting data that isn't just text.
 But arrays aren't really easy to work with.
 There are no standard methods for searching, concatenation, padding, or doing any other operation to a byte array that you could easily do with a string.

 This library aims to make working with binary data as easy as working with strings by introducing the `BinString` type.
 A BinString is a string of bytes that can be manipulated along the lines of a string of characters.

 # Usage